russelldb/rabl/README.md

 use a pair of rabbitmq clusters and [shovel](https://www.rabbitmq.com/shovel.html).

-Rabl is made up of producers, consumers, and a postcommit hook.
+Rabl is made up of producers, consumers, and a post-commit hook.

 A
 [post-commit hook](http://docs.basho.com/riak/kv/2.2.3/developing/usage/commit-hooks/)